How To Stop Rescuing The People You Love

 On the other hand, to rescue someone means you’re taking responsibility for them, regardless of your own needs.
 It doesn't help the other person to grow and gain their own confidence.
 In fact it also takes a toll on your own confidence as you start to feel stressed and overwhelmed by the pressure to fix things for them.

-Signs you might be rescuing
+Signs you might be a rescuer

 You can identify if you've been rescuing by looking at the following list.
 Do any of these seem familiar to you?